asyncapi/website/pages/blog/creating-consistency-announcing-asyncapi-spectral-together.md

     link: https://stoplight.io/
     byline: We build API tooling
 excerpt: |
-  The collaboration between Stoplight’s open-source linting tool, Spectral, and AsyncAPI is going to be a game changer for creating more consistency in your API program.
+The collaboration between Stoplight’s open-source linting tool, Spectral, and AsyncAPI will be a game-changer for creating more consistency in your API program.
 Check out what comes with the release of the AsyncAPI ruleset!
 ---

 # Creating Consistency: Announcing AsyncAPI & Spectral – Together!